 icon of a woman sneezing

 Alopecia areata may impact the body in other ways.
-Especially if someone has hair loss on different parts of the body, they might experience eye irritation, frequent runny nose and sneezing, sensitivity to temperature and sunburn, and weakness or breaking of the nails. iii
+Especially if someone has hair loss on different parts of the body, they might experience eye irritation, frequent runny nose and sneezing, sensitivity to temperature and sunburn, and weakness or denting of the nails. iv,v,vi

 icon of female healthcare worker

-When evaluating alopecia areata, a dermatologist may look at various factors such as the amount of hair loss, the location of hair loss (including eyebrows or eyelashes), and the length of time since diagnosis. i, ii
+When evaluating alopecia areata, a dermatologist may look at various factors such as the amount of hair loss, the location of hair loss (including eyebrows or eyelashes), and the length of time since diagnosis. ii,vii,viii

 icon of two figures talking with one arm around the shoulder